 You can renew and pay your fees online by logging in to Maintain Your Membership with your email address and password.
 Unless you have changed it, your password is the same one you used last year.

-The 2025 renewal fee for or all RNs, RPNs and NPs in the General, Extended classes is $400.02 including HST.
+The 2026 renewal fee for or all RNs, RPNs and NPs in the General, Extended classes is around $400.02 including HST.

-The renewal fee for those in the non-practicing class is $74.58 including HST.
+The renewal fee for those in the non-practicing class is around $74.58 including HST.

 How to Renew Your Registration